rtavenar/blog/dtw.md

 </figure>

 As one can see, this is not fully satisfactory.
-First, cluster 2 mixes two distinct time series shapes.
+First, Cluster 2 mixes two distinct time series shapes.
 Second, the barycenters for each cluster are not especially representative of the time series gathered in the clusters.
-Even cluster 1, which seems to be the purest one, suffers from this last pitfall, since the local oscillations that are observed towards the end of the series have a lower magnitude in the reconstructed barycenter than in the series themselves.
+Even Cluster 1, which seems to be the "purest" one, suffers from this last pitfall, since the local oscillations that are observed towards the end of the series have a lower magnitude in the reconstructed barycenter than in the series themselves.

-Let us now swicth to Dynamic Time Warping as the core distance for our $k$-means algorithm.
+Let us now switch to Dynamic Time Warping as the core metric for our $k$-means algorithm.
 The resulting clusters are this time closer to what one could expect:

 <figure>